Thalitasoliveira/Thalitasoliveira/README.md

 </div>

 Const Thalita Oliveira = {
-  - Code: ["Javascript,HTML, CSS, Python, Java,Dart,SQL,C#"];
+  - Code: : ["Javascript,HTML, CSS, TypeScript, R, Python,Dart,SQL,C# beginner in Java "];
-  - Framework:["Bootstrap,Flutter,Angular"];
+  - Framework:["Bootstrap,Flutter,Angular,Laravel"];
-  - Basic Knowledge in: ["MySQL,Microsoft SQL Server,Qlik Sense®,Power BI,Google Workspace, LGPD,information security"];
+  - Basic Knowledge in: ["MySQL, Microsoft SQL Server, Qlik Sense®,Power BI, Google Workspace, LGPD, Segurança da informação, Node.Js"];
-  - Languages: ["Basic English,Spanish and French"];
+}

   <h3> Plus </h3>

--💻 I worked for 2.5 years as Technical Support with an emphasis on (Help - Desk, Infrastructure, Data, LGPD, Information Security and Systems Development).
+-💻 I worked for 2.5 years as Technical Support with emphasis on (Help - Desk, Infrastructure, Data, LGPD, Information Security, Systems Development, Maintenance of Machines and Systems, training with emphasis on information security to the end user).

 -🖥️I participated in the first group of the Empower Code program of Zenvia-Alura companies.
 Aiming to develop or initiate talented women in the field of technology

--👏🏼I'm Former DIO Campus Expert Ambassador.Link https://dio.me/sign-up?ref=WO7X4AX8N5.
+-👏🏼I'm Former DIO Campus Expert Ambassador.Online platform for free IT courses Link :https://dio.me/sign-up?ref=WO7X4AX8N5.

 -👩🏻‍🦰 Profile complement: I love to learn, teach what I know in addition to developing my soft and hard skills, I have business sense and I love solving and bringing solutions to problems.